stunpayne/stripe-connect-integration/README.md

 <ins>Scanning menus</ins>
+What I did:
-I quickly have a look at the other menu options before I start my integration to see what all information will be available on the dashboard.
-Everything seems quite self-explanatory.
+Quickly have a look at the other menu options before I start my integration.

+What went well:
+- Everything seems quite self-explanatory.
+Descriptions provided for each section seem to be helpful.

+- I like seeing 'Read more about reporting and when your data becomes available.' in the Reports section.
+This is what I was looking for when scanning the home page above.

+<img width="1018" alt="Screen Shot 2021-04-02 at 2 06 30 PM" src="https://user-images.githubusercontent.com/13269259/113446058-a23d6780-93bc-11eb-98ab-d74afbf497a2.png">

+Can be improved:
-I notice a small bug in the order of the dates mentioned on the 'Financial reports' page.
+- I notice a small bug in the order of the dates mentioned on the 'Financial reports' page.
 Instead of `Apr2-Mar31`, it should be `Mar31-Apr2` assuming that the last two days are what is being talked about here (unless this shows the previous year's data, in which case Apr 2 doesn't make sense as a starting point).

-Lastly, I like seeing 'Read more about reporting and when your data becomes available.'.
-This is the kind of info I was looking for when scanning the home page above.

-<img width="1018" alt="Screen Shot 2021-04-02 at 2 06 30 PM" src="https://user-images.githubusercontent.com/13269259/113446058-a23d6780-93bc-11eb-98ab-d74afbf497a2.png">

 ## Integration
+What I did:
 Having explored the menu options, I begin my integration.
 I go to the Home Page and click on 'Explore Docs'

 <img width="886" alt="Screen Shot 2021-04-02 at 2 20 24 PM" src="https://user-images.githubusercontent.com/13269259/113446972-92bf1e00-93be-11eb-8cfd-85cee48ed12a.png">

+What went well:
-It was quite easy to spot "Multiparty payments" at the bottom.
-Pros: Platform, Marketplace, Two-sided business -> all helpful keywords for the target customer to find the right product.
+- Easy to spot "Multiparty payments" at the bottom
+- Platform, Marketplace, Two-sided business -> all helpful keywords for the target customer to find the right product.
 From the list of integration options below it, it was quite clear that "Collect payments then pay out" was the right approach for me to take.
 Although my sellers would be shipping to users on their own, I would issue payments to them only once the delivery has been initiated.

-Went well: The subtitle restates my use case and reaffirms that I am on the right page
+- The subtitle restates my use case and reaffirms that I am on the right page
 <img width="796" alt="Screen Shot 2021-04-02 at 6 31 45 PM" src="https://user-images.githubusercontent.com/13269259/113461322-af208200-93e1-11eb-8191-6dc14f362a69.png">

-Can be improved: The homeowner example on this page makes the use case being served quite clear.
+Can be improved:
+- The homeowner example on this page makes the use case being served quite clear.
 To make the example even clearer and reduce user read time, a simple flow diagram can be built.
 The connect flow can be described as -
     User                ->                      Platform               ->                 Seller
 (Makes payment)         (Accepts payments from User, pays out to Seller)     (Receives payout from Platform)